 thalassemia happens when one of the genes controlling beta globin production is

 absent or defective, causing faster than normal destruction of RBCs.
 This leads to

-fatigue and other complications, including bone deformities, slower growth rates,
+and other complications, including bone deformities, slower growth rates, and organ

 There are three types of beta thalassemia, depending on whether one or two beta